AustinBearden/csci437-low-level-game/README.md

 * Boundary management
 * Transformation - translation, rotation, and scaling

-You may build a game or you can build an engine witha a simple demo on top, as long as you illustrate the ideas.
+You may build a game or you can build an engine with a a simple demo on top, as long as you illustrate the ideas.

 ### Implementation

-Basic JavaScript game motion engine that will be specifically taylored for providing action to React-360 games
+A game that is built from ground up without using a pre-built game engine:

+1) Hi

+2) Hey